JoeKell/SpotifySongAnalysisProject/README.md

 2. guy from linkedin park
 3. Joos WRLD

+Joe - Daily Us for 2017

 ### How long do people care? -total streams in top 200 each day leading up and after death
 ### Does age factor into it?

+Joe make sure csvs are clean.